 What CDC Is Doing

-CDC and its partners are pursuing a High-Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy and maximize the effectiveness of current HIV prevention methods.
-Activities include:
+CDC and its partners are pursuing a high-impact prevention approach to advance the goals of the National HIV/AIDS Strategy: Updated to 2020 and maximize the effectiveness of current HIV prevention methods.
+Some of CDC's activities include:

 - Support for health departments and community-based organizations to deliver effective prevention interventions for African Americans and other populations.

 - Comprehensive HIV Prevention Programs for Health Departments, an HIV prevention initiative for health departments in states, territories, and select cities, including those serving African American clients.
 Starting in 2012, CDC has awarded at least $330 million each year ($343.7 million in 2015) under this funding opportunity.

 - Support for health departments to develop comprehensive models of prevention, care, and social services for gay and bisexual men of color living with or at risk for HIV, as well as training and technical assistance to implement and sustain those models.